shaadsmith/shaadsmith/README.md

 - 👋 Hi, I’m @shaadsmith
 - 👀 I’m interested in brushing up my Python skills
-- 🌱 I’m currently learning Python again from the start
+- 🌱 I’m currently trying to focus on 6 things at once

 <!---
 shaadsmith/shaadsmith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.